 1. general principles / scope of application

-1.1 These General Terms and Conditions shall apply exclusively to all legal transactions between the Client and the Contractor.
+1.1 These General Terms and Conditions shall apply exclusively to all legal transactions between Mark Haacke Training & Consulting GmbH (“User”) and its contractual partners.
 The version valid at the time of the conclusion of the contract shall apply in each case.
-Conflicting General Terms and Conditions of the Customer shall be invalid unless expressly acknowledged in writing by the Contractor.
+Conflicting General Terms and Conditions of the Contractual Partner shall be invalid unless they are expressly accepted by the User in writing.

-1.2 These General Terms and Conditions shall also apply to all future contractual relationships, thus even if not expressly referred to in supplementary contracts.
+1.2 These General Terms and Conditions shall also apply to all future contractual relationships, thus even if not expressly referred to in additional contracts.

-1.3 In the event that individual provisions of these General Terms and Conditions should be and/or become invalid, this shall not affect the validity of the remaining provisions and the contracts concluded on the basis thereof.
+1.3 In the event that individual provisions of these General Terms and Conditions are and/or become invalid, this shall not affect the validity of the remaining provisions and the contracts concluded on the basis thereof.

 2. scope of the consulting assignment / service provision